usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step3/info.md

 </details>
 <br />

->wait until the Core WAAP pod is running before trying to access the API in the next step (otherwise you'll get a HTTP 502 response)!
+> &#8987; Wait until the USP Core WAAP pod is running before trying to access the API in the next step (otherwise you'll get a HTTP 502 response)!

-Continue accessing the petstore API now (or consider the hidden solution in case you were not successful).
+Continue accessing the petstore API in the next section (or consider the hidden solution in case you were not successful).

 <details>
 <summary>solution</summary>